 Signage, Info Team

-Steve is Founder of Clear Sign & Design, Inc. (CSD), a 36-year-old north county custom sign design Company.
+Steve is Founder of Clear Sign & Design, Inc. (CSD), a north county custom sign design Company founded in 1981.
 CSD's early projects included signs for the Wild Animal Park & McCallum Theatre at the Bob Hope Cultural Center.
 Today CSD occupies an 18,000 square foot facility with state of the art design and fabrication equipment.
 Customers range from the world famous SD Zoo, Novartis, SDCCD, UCSD, SANDAG - MTS, Valley View Casino, and Golden Acorn Casino, and many loyal local customers.
 CSD is a small, family owned business that values each employees experience; knowledge and willingness to be a part of the team allows CSD to grow and maintain high standards for our customers and themselves.
-Steve has lived in Vista for 30 years, and on Elevado Road for the last 18 months.
+Steve has lived in Vista for over 30 years, and on Elevado Road since 2015.

 Area Representative, Info Team, Photographer

 Lorie is a 15+ year resident, a Neighborhood Watch Captain on Elevado and a community advocate for waterwise and firewise landscaping.
 Prior to joining the Elevado Community she pursued an eclectic career, first in social studies at Gustavus Adolphus College in Minnesota, as a case worker and security officer at FCI Terminal Island, Long Beach, continuing on as a real estate broker in Manhattan and Westchester county NY, and finally as a pilot for Scenic Airways flying de Havilland Otters (Las Vegas-Grand Canyon) before retiring with her husband Robert and two Turkish Van cats Zoomer and Boomer.